emwalks/PlaybackInSwiftUI/PlaybackInSwiftUI/Doc/DevNotes.md

 #  Dev Notes

-// TODO: Can we add a listener to update based on player state soit updates for AVPlayer native controls too
+// TODO: Can we add a listener to update based on player state so it updates for AVPlayer native controls too

 // TODO:  fix warning UIViewController.attemptRotationToDeviceOrientation()